mrinalmishra/PHFilter/README.md

 #PHFilter v1.0

-It removes private heterozygous genotype from vcd file
+It removes private heterozygous genotype from VCF file

 ###Read Manual for detail instructions